nrace8/nrace8/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on anything.
 Teach me something new, I love challenges!
 - 🤔 I’m looking for help with finding a job 🤣
 - 💬 Ask me about gardening!
+Growing your own food is very rewarding!
 - 🫣 My guilty pleasure...Apex Legends...
 - ⚡ Fun fact: I have a yellow lab that was a breeder for Southeastern Guide Dogs.
 She had 2 litters before retiring and has had multiple puppies make it through the program!